BrandonW24/Ai_Sentiment-Analysis/README.md

-# assignment3 - Sentiment Analysis with Naive Bayes
+# assignment 3 - Sentiment Analysis with Naive Bayes
 - Brandon Withington
-- CS331
-- Dr. Rebecca Hutchinson
 - 25 May 2021

 ## Running the code